akelii/itucsdb1611/docs/user/member1.rst

       :scale: 100 %
       :align: center
       :alt: Academic Freelance is the best
-      A message send by the user is in a brighter color of blue.

 Messages can be deleted by clicking the cross buttons on message boxes.